 - Grant Montessori Preschool.
 Twenty children served, eight of whom are provided with scholarships based on certain eligibility criteria.

 - "Double Dose" Reading Program.
-Reading instruction for kindergarten through second graders who are behind their peers in literacy.
+Reading instruction for kindergarten through second graders who need a little extra help to attain grade-level literacy.

 - Book Bags.
 Children receive books at their reading level for their libraries at home.